Ladipol/R_Projects/README.md

 I use Cyclistic’s historical trip data to analyze and identify trends.
 I downloaded the previous 12 months of Cyclistic trip data i.e 202304 to 202403.
 (Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and will enable me to answer the business questions.
 The data has been made available by Motivate International Inc. under this license.
 This confirm the integrity of the data.)
 This is public data that I use to explore how different customer types are using Cyclistic bikes.
 Because of data-privacy issues prohibit me from using riders’ personally identifiable information.
 This means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

+## PROCESS

+The individual data were download to local folder on my system and combined into one dataframe.